nazmul-nhb/nhb-toolbox-docs/docs/predicates/stringCheckers.md

 - This uses the Unicode `\p{Emoji}` property from RegExp Unicode property escapes.
 - The `u` flag is required for proper Unicode handling.

-Would you like to proceed with more emoji-related utilities or move to a different category?